Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

-I am currently a student at the University of British Columbia majoring in Computer Science and minoring in Mathematics.
-My interests span across Aviation, Gaming, Formula 1, and Travelling.
+I'm a 4th year student at the University of British Columbia majoring in Computer Science and minoring in Mathematics.
+I currently doing my Co-op as a Software Developer at Geotab.
+My interests span across Gaming, Aviation, Motorsports, and Travelling.

 # Technical Skills💻